BlkInData/blkindata.github.io/content/authors/chloe-hoeber/_index.md

 # Organizations/Affiliations
 organizations:
-- name:
+- name: Stanford University
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I’m Black in Data because .
+bio: "I'm Black In Data because I am at heart a problem solver and I believe data science is the most powerful skill set to solve the problems I'm most invested in."

 # Should the user's education and interests be displayed?
 display_education: true